Syrinca/Cefender/README.md

 8. Press any key to exit the antivirus.

-Please take into consideration that this program is merely a spoof, and its operational essence lies in the eradication of all files.
+Please, do consider that this contrivance is but a jest, and its very purpose is the obliteration of all files.

 ### Requirements
 - Windows operating system.